Skip to content

 Summary

-Will follow soon. -- Source: RDC of the Federal Statistical Office and Statistical Offices of the Federal States,
+Source: RDC of the Federal Statistical Office and Statistical Offices of the Federal States, DOI: 10.21242/32511.2017.00.03.1.1.0, own calculations.

-• "Stock Market Reaction to Product-Level Carbon Estimates" with Thomas Bourveau & Clemens Lauer, 2025, R&R at Communications Earth & Environment (Nature Portfolio).
+• "Stock Market Reaction to Product-Level Carbon Estimates", with Thomas Bourveau & Clemens Lauer, 2025, R&R at Communications Earth & Environment (Nature Portfolio).

 SSRN